 top of page

-A. Alberto Lugo
+About A. Alberto Lugo

 His professional journey is marked by a decade of significant contributions to top architectural firms.
 Before establishing FFAF, he served as a Senior Architect at renowned companies like Parkins and Rhodon in New York and Fentrell Architects in San Francisco.
 His tenure at these firms was characterized by a deep engagement in strategic design planning and execution, contributing vastly to their portfolio of prominent projects.
 Before 2009, he also played a crucial role as a Senior Architectural Design Strategist at Macaby and Roy, a position that further honed his strategic and design skills.
 His career trajectory took a significant turn when he joined a firm founded by his father in Albany, NY.
 Starting as an intern, he quickly rose through the ranks, eventually becoming a Project Architect, which allowed him to leave a lasting impact on the firm's direction and projects.
 His early career also saw him delve into business consultancy, providing insights to a small business development firm in NYC.
 This role augmented his understanding of the business aspects of architecture.